kelvinz/code-notes/courses/spark_docs.md

 Use the Ring Modulator patch to create an oscillating sound effect with varying pitches.
 Modulation is often used as an experimental audio effect and is found in many synthesizers.
 	audio + frequency + mix + bypass => audio

+*parametric equalizer patch*
+A three-band parametric equalizer.
+Use this patch to shape audio in your Spark AR effects by boosting or cutting areas of frequency. type - notch: Removes a focused range of frequencies from the audio source. type - peak: Passes a narrow band of frequencies and stops all other frequencies. type - low shelf: Increases or reduces frequencies below the shelf frequency value. type - high shelf: Increases or reduces frequencies above the shelf frequency value.
+	audio + band 1...3 ( type + frequency + quality + grain ) + bypass => audio